AnnabelZhang1/AnnabelZ_Pd2_Workshop/24_LAMP/README.md

 - Run `cat ~/.ssh/id_rsa.pub` and copy/paste the key into the box given
 3. The droplet should be automatically on; head over to Droplets -> [your droplet] -> Access -> Launch Droplet Console
 4. Now that you're in the terminal, run `apt-get update` and `apt install apache2` to update Ubuntu and install Apache
+5. Copy/paste your droplet's public ip (ipv4) into a browser.
+If you see the Apache Default Page, it works!